chriski777/linearDimReducMethods/README.md

 # linearDimReducMethods
-Implementation of Linear dimensionality reduction methods
+Has the following linear dimensionality reduction methods in Python

+1. Linear Discriminant Analysis